ExpediaGroup/graphql-kotlin/website/docs/server/graphql-context-factory.md

 interface from `graphql-kotlin-schema-generator`.
 See [execution context](../schema-generator/execution/contextual-data.md) for more info on how the context can be used in the schema functions.

+GraphQL context keys and values are non-null.
+Omit an entry when no value is available instead of adding a null value.

 ## Coroutine Context

 By default, `graphql-kotlin-server` creates a supervisor scope with currently available coroutine context.
 You can provide